EvolveTechnology/toll-calculator/AbbasAmiriSolution/ReadMe.md

 The `TollFeeCalculator` is responsible for calculating toll-fee.
 It applies all policies and also [the maximum fee for one day is 60 SEK] and [in the case of multiple fees in the same hour period, the highest one applies] requirements.

 The `TollFeeCalculator` has one public method: `CalculateTollFee`.
 It takes traffic times and vehicle type to calculate toll fee.
 After applying some Guard Clauses to ensure that incoming parameters are correct; it applies the policies and goes through traffic times to do its job.
-The method used Lambda to iterate through traffic times.
+The method uses Lambda to iterate through traffic times.
 The complexity in the method is **O(n)** which I believe is acceptable.

 The original implementation used a class for `Vehicle`.
 I haven't seen any reason to implement `Vehicle` class because the only property we need in the scenario is the vehicle type that is implemented via an `Enum`.